-Section 102.42 of the Board's Rules provides that the judge has discretion whether to allow time for parties to file posthearing briefs.
-In most cases, judges will allow parties to file posthearing briefs, as they can be quite helpful.
+Section 102.42 of the Board's Rules provides that the filing of posthearing briefs is "in the discretion of the Administrative Law Judge."
+In most cases, judges will allow parties to file posthearing briefs as they can be quite helpful.
 But see § 15-500, Expedited Decision Without Briefs; and § 15-600, Bench Decision, below.